spkouadio/drimera_atmodel/README.md

 ### Features :

-- Euler-Lagrange granular flow model by FDM solver for air and pesticide droplets.
+- Euler model by FDM solver coupled with Weibull Law and Wind Rose for pesticide droplets flow in air.

 - Environmental risk assessment that can occur from aerial spraying.